frozenprojects/aerospike-vs-riak/README.md

 I don't own gazillions of servers in a cloud.
 Riak and Aerospike are both awesome databases that scale exceptionally well, however this test doesn't include their performance in a cluster.

-This test is about as simple as it can be: You have a __single server__ which is accessing the database that is also hosted locally.
-This is not realistic for high-end websites, however many small websites and services actually do have a setup similar to what I described.
+This test is about as simple as it can be: You have a __single server__ which is accessing a locally hosted database.
+This is not realistic for high-end websites, however many small websites and services actually do have a similar setup.

 #What is important?
-For the particular use case that I chose, since __reading requests represent about 99% of all requests__ for me, reading performance is what I'm interested in.
-I do not care about writing performance, if you do please run your own tests (you should do that anyway).
+For the particular use case that I chose, because __reading requests represent about 99% of all requests__ for me, reading performance is what I'm interested in.
+I do not care about writing performance.
+If you do please run your own tests (you should do that anyway).

 #Why are the tests "unfair"?
 Aerospike offers mostly compiled client libs while Riak offers source libs in the targeted programming language.